mostafa-meerzad/algorithmsAndDataStructures/Array.md

 1. **Automatic Resizing**: Unlike regular arrays, dynamic arrays can grow or shrink as needed.
 2. **Implementation in Java**: Java provides the `ArrayList` class in the `java.util` package to handle dynamic arrays.
-3. **Underlying Array Mechanism**: Internally, `ArrayList` uses an array that grows when more space is needed.
+3. **Underlying Array.Array Mechanism**: Internally, `ArrayList` uses an array that grows when more space is needed.

 ### How ArrayList Works